Musicianship 2: bass clef, scales and rhythm

 - recognise and sing intervals up to an octave

-- work in the keys of A, D, Bb major, and in simple minor scales
+- work in the keys of A, D, Bb major, and in relative minor scales

 - read, write and play dotted and tied rhythms; on and off-beat rhythms